 Top Command

-The first thing that you can do is login to your server via SSH and check the output of the top command.
-Top is a command line utility that can be used to check the load of your server.
+The first thing that you can do is log in to your server via SSH and check the output of the top command.
+The top is a command-line utility that can be used to check the load of your server.
 To check top, issue the following command via SSH.

 top